LCPQ/qcmath/README.md

 ```ruby
 qcmath[molecule_name,basis_set,methods]
 ```
-The call to the qcmath module is done with the qcmath word.
+The call to the qcmath module is done with the qcmath keyword.
 Then, one has to specify three arguments.
-These arguments are strings or a list of strings, the first one is the name of the molecule that we want to study and it is defined as a string.
+These arguments are strings or a list of strings.
+The first one is the name of the molecule that we want to study and it is defined as a string.
 The second one is the basis set which is also a string.
 The last one is a list of methods that one wants to use and it is defined with a list of strings.
-To simplify the explanations, let us see the example of the $\text{H}_2$ molecule in the 6-31G basis set using the restricted Hartree-Fock method:
+In summary, taking the example of the $\text{H}_2$ molecule in the 6-31G basis set using the restricted Hartree-Fock method, the qcmath module call would resemble the following code:
 ```ruby
 qcmath["H2","6-31g",{"RHF"}]
 ```

-The molecular geometry is specified in a .xyz file in the `mol` directory while the basis set file is in the `basis` directory.
-Other options can be specified like the charge and the spin multiplicity.
-If they are not stated then by default, the charge is zero and the molecule is in a singlet state.
-Options regarding methods can also be specified but we present them in the next section.
-Note that most of the presented methods have spin and spatial orbital implementations, this can be chosen with the keyword `spinorbital` and the default value is `False` (spatial orbitals by default).
-All options are listed in the `main/default_options.nb` notebook in the form of a dictionary.
+The molecular geometry is provided through a .xyz file located in the `mol` directory, while the basis set file is stored in the `basis` directory.
+Additional options can be specified, such as the charge and spin multiplicity of the molecule.
+If these options are not explicitly stated, the default values are zero for the charge (neutral) and singlet state for the spin multiplicity.

+Furthermore, options related to different methods can also be specified, but we will discuss them in the upcoming section.
+It is worth noting that most of the presented methods offer both spin and spatial orbital implementations.
+You can choose between them using the keyword `spinorbital`, with the default value being `False` (indicating spatial orbitals as the default choice).

+For a comprehensive list of all available options, including charge, spin multiplicity, and method-related choices, please refer to the `main/default_options.nb` notebook.
+This notebook presents the options in the form of a dictionary, providing a convenient reference for configuring and customizing the calculations.

-# User guide
+# User Guide

-The qcmath software is still in development, so many of the features presented in the following are not available yet but constitute the first roadmap.
-This User guide introduces some theoretical background and displays the functionalities of these methods.
+The qcmath software is currently undergoing active development, and while many of the features discussed below are not yet available, they represent the initial roadmap for the software's future.
+This User Guide provides a comprehensive introduction to the underlying theoretical concepts and showcases the functionalities offered by these methods.
+It serves as a valuable resource to gain insights into the theoretical background and explore the capabilities that will be incorporated into qcmath as it continues to evolve.

 ## Ground-state calculations

 ### Hartree-Fock
-Within the Hartree-Fock (HF) approximation, the electronic wave function is written as a Slater determinant of $N$ molecular orbitals (MOs).
-The restricted HF (RHF) formalism leads to the Roothaan-Hall equations $\mathbf{F} \mathbf{C} = \mathbf{S} \mathbf{C} \mathbf{\epsilon}$ where $\mathbf{F}$ is the Fock matrix, $\mathbf{C}$ is the matrix of MO coefficients, $\mathbf{S}$ is the atomic orbital overlap matrix and $\mathbf{\epsilon}$ is a diagonal matrix of the orbital energies.
-Because the Fock matrix depends on $\mathbf{C}$ that is obtained from the Fock matrix itself, these equations need to be solved self-consistently and some options can be specified:
+In the context of the Hartree-Fock (HF) approximation, the electronic wave function is expressed as a Slater determinant comprising $N$ molecular orbitals (MOs).
+Within the restricted HF (RHF) formalism, the Roothaan-Hall equations come into play, given by $\mathbf{F} \mathbf{C} = \mathbf{S} \mathbf{C} \mathbf{\epsilon}$.
+Here, $\mathbf{F}$ represents the Fock matrix, $\mathbf{C}$ denotes the matrix of MO coefficients, $\mathbf{S}$ stands for the matrix representing atomic orbital overlaps, and $\mathbf{\epsilon}$ is a diagonal matrix containing the orbital energies.

+Since the Fock matrix relies on the MO coefficients $\mathbf{C}$, which are obtained from the Fock matrix itself, these equations necessitate a self-consistent solution.
+To facilitate this process, various options can be specified to customize the calculations and achieve desired outcomes:
 - an initial guess of the Fock matrix needs to be diagonalized to give the MO coefficients and this initial guess is described by the keyword `mo_guess`
   - `mo_guess="core"` (default) corresponds to the core Hamiltonian defined as $\mathbf{H_c} = \mathbf{T} + \mathbf{V}$ where $\mathbf{T}$ is the kinetic energy matrix and $\mathbf{V}$ is the external potential.
   - `mo_guess="huckel"`  corresponds to the Hückel Hamiltonian